Hidden Parental Abuse: Stories of Survival and Healing – MindSterk

 Kindness to oneself is very important for healing.
 Survivors should be as understanding and forgiving towards themselves as they would be towards others in the same situation.
 This helps them accept their weaknesses, heal, and take care of their well-being.

 It’s also vital to have professional support during recovery.
-Survivors should look for therapy, counseling, or support groups.
+Survivors should look for therapy, counselling, or support groups.
 These provide a safe place to work through trauma, learn healing tools, and feel supported.

 Alongside professional help, self-care is essential.
-Survivors should look after their body, emotions, and mind.
-Doing what makes them happy, practicing mindfulness, and living healthily helps in healing.
+Survivors should look after their bodies, emotions, and mind.
+Doing what makes them happy, practising mindfulness, and living healthily help in healing.

 Having strong boundaries is also very important.
 Survivors need to know and state their need for safety, respect, and independence.
 Boundaries help them avoid further harm, have healthier relationships, and take charge of their lives.